-We’re going to go over the key hedge fund action surrounding Eversource Energy (NYSE:ES).
+We’re going to go over the fresh hedge fund action encompassing Eversource Energy (NYSE:ES).

-How are hedge funds trading Eversource Energy (NYSE:ES)?
+What have hedge funds been doing with Eversource Energy (NYSE:ES)?

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|